Gemini-HUN/Spore_Fix_Russian_Locale_Crash/README.md

 I created this mod for Russian players who want to play Spore in Russian without the game crashing.

-## Requires the en-us localization.
+## Requirement the en-us localization.

 * Allows the game to run in Russian while using the en-us locale internally.
 * Adds Russian texts and UI elements to the en-us locale.